 Malaysia and Abu Dhabi strike a deal over 1MDB

-FOR the past year 1MDB - a Malaysian state investment firm at the heart of one of the world's biggest financial scandals - has been locked in dispute with IPIC, a sovereign-wealth fund from the oil-rich emirate of Abu Dhabi, with which it was once chummy.
-1MDB has agreed to pay IPIC $1.2bn, reportedly to settle a complaint that it reneged on the terms of a bail-out IPIC provided in 2015.
+FOR the past year 1MDB-a Malaysian state investment firm at the heart of one of the world's biggest financial scandals-has been locked in dispute with IPIC, a sovereign-wealth fund from the oil-rich emirate of Abu Dhabi, with which it was once chummy.
+Terse statements released on April 24th suggest the pair are finally making up.

 Discussions